getlawrence/OTail/helm/otail/README.md

 # OTail Helm Chart

-This Helm chart deploys OTail, an OpenTelemetry-based log management system, in a Kubernetes cluster.
+This Helm chart deploys OTail, an OpenTelemetry tail-sampling policy management system, in a Kubernetes cluster.

 ## Prerequisites